GET

 }

-• links.actions - An optional array of addtional actions related to this action.
-Each linked action is given only a label, to be rendered on a button, and an associated Action URL at href.
+• links.actions - An optional array of additional, related actions.
+Each linked action is given a label (to be rendered on a button) and an associated Action URL at href.
 No additional icons, titles, or descriptions are provided.
-For example, a governance vote action endpoint may return three options for the user: "Vote Yes", "Vote No", and "Abstain from Vote".
+For example, a governance vote action endpoint may return three options for the user: "Vote Yes," "Vote No," and "Abstain from Vote".

 • If no links.actions is provided, the client should render a single button using the root label string and make the POST request to the same action URL endpoint as the initial GET request.